uber/nebula.gl/docs/api-reference/mode-handlers/overview.md

 * Mode name: `duplicate`

 User can duplicate and translate a feature by clicking selected feature and dragging anywhere on the screen.
-This mode is extended on TranslatedHandler.
+This mode is extended on TranslateHandler.

 _Note: currently only supports single selection_